oliiviaxu/SURFDeltaX/README.md

 ##### genWatermask.py
 Generates a water mask from a Sentinel-2 image.
 The water mask is created by setting all "no data" values in the input .tif file to 0 and all other values to 1, effectively creating a binary mask where water pixels are represented by 1 and non-water pixels by 0.

+##### fixWatermask.py
+Modifies a raster watermask along a centerline by accounting for narrow secondary channels not represented in the watermask.

 ###### Parameters:
 - `input_tif` (str): The path to the input .tif file, which is the Sentinel-2 image.
 - `output_tif` (str): The path to the output .tif file that will store the generated water mask.